 How To Prevent Or Reduce The Likelihood Of Illness

-The good news is that colds rarely cause serious harm.
-They make your child feel unwell.
-They will usually get better in 7-10 days – if not earlier, although a cough can last up to 3 weeks.
+The good news is that colds only occasionally result in serious complications.
+They will make your child feel ill because of them.
+In most cases, they will feel better in seven to ten days, if not sooner; however, a cough can last for as long as three weeks.

 - Keeping your child at home to rest can help fight the virus and help your child feel better.